-Catholic Family Center's Refugee Assistance Project

-Program services primarily targeted to refugees/asylees.
-Language resources are not available for all situations; however, please contact them and they will meet your needs or refer appropriately.

-City School District, Family Learning Center

-This project provides bi-lingual counseling, support groups and English as a second language.
-They also assist with obtaining citizenship.

-IBERO New Hispanic Arrivals Program

-Assistance for hispanic families who are new to the area.

-Legal Aid Society, Youth Advocacy Program

-Assistance with school residency and enrollment.

-Oak Orchard Community Health Center, Migrant and Seasonal Farm

-Worker Outreach Program

-This program provides a range of services to migrant workers, including health care, in northern Monroe and Orleans Counties.

-Unity Children's Clothes Closet

-Clothing for children, call for information.

-\TDD and TTY are telephone communication systems for the deaf and hard of hearing.
+Catholic Family Center's Refugee Assistance Project Program services primarily targeted to refugees/asylees.
+Language res available for all situations; however, please contact them and they will mee refer appropriately.
+City School District, Family Learning Center This project provides bi-lingual counseling, support groups and English as a se They also assist with obtaining citizenship.
+262-8000 econd language.
+IBERO New Hispanic Arrivals Program Assistance for hispanic families who are new to the area.
+256-8900 Legal Aid Society, Youth Advocacy Program Assistance with school residency and enrollment.
+232-4090 Oak Orchard Community Health Center, Migrant and Seasonal Farm 637-3950 Worker Outreach Program This program provides a range of services to migrant workers, including northern Monroe and Orleans Counties. health care, in Unity Children's Clothes Closet Clothing for children, call for information.
+368-3030